-The Center for Youth Enrichment and Talented & Gifted Education (YETAG) at the University of Oregon offers challenging programs year round for advanced learners and gifted youth in grades K-12.
+The Center for Youth Enrichment and Talented & Gifted Education (YETAG) at the University of Oregon offers challenging programs for advanced learners and gifted youth in grades K-12.

-Brain Bowl Middle School Tournament, a one-day event on May 11, 2015 at the UO Erb Memorial Union, challenges students in key academic areas, develops teamwork among students and showcases scholastic achievement in member schools and in the community.
+Brain Bowl Middle School Tournament, a one-day event in May at the UO Erb Memorial Union, challenges students in key academic areas, develops teamwork among students and showcases scholastic achievement in member schools and in the community.
 Visit the Brain Bowl Tournament page for a full description.

 Super Summer Program

 Super Summer classes offer stimulating, in-depth learning experiences beyond the scope of the normal classroom for grades K-5.
 Children are free to create, design, and invent with other advanced and motivated students in a safe and encouraging environment.
 Students enthusiastically participate in integrated, mixed-grade classes with a multi-discipline focus.
 Your child may choose from a myriad of classes that incorporate one or more of the following curricular areas:

 Science • Technology • Visual and Performing Arts • Foreign Language • Creative Problem Solving • Mathematics • Language Arts • Music

 Super Summer classes are designed to challenge and stimulate students’ learning while having FUN!
 Classes for K-5th grade encourage critical thinking, creativity, independent learning, and are always hands-on.
 Click Here to learn more about Super Summer.